It’s that time of year again – time to update your company car tax payments. As usual, it’s complicated…

 The rate is much lower because the government is trying to encourage people to buy clean cars.
 However, it has also risen 3% for the coming financial year.
 It’s going from 13% for 2018-2019 to 16% for company car tax year 2019-2020.

 BiK rates for electric and hybrid cars are calculated according to how far they can drive without producing any CO2 emissions.
 This is known as their zero-emission range.
 It is calculated in miles.
-The equation to work out your company car tax amount is the same as the example shown above.

 There is also a car fuel benefit, which is charged to an employee or company director receiving free fuel for private use.
-Private use covers employee trips from home to work and vice versa, unless travelling to a temporary place of work.
+Private use covers employee trips from home to work and vice versa, unless traveling to a temporary place of work.
 The fuel itself is free but you have to pay tax on it as it is also classed as a BiK.

 Handily, HMRC has a calculator, which takes away the stress of doing it for yourself.
 However, you might not have to report/pay fuel tax (including private journeys) if you buy the fuel yourself (employee) or if your employees pay you back for fuel in the course of the year (employer).